Click here for Class Schedule

 This class will primarily focus on the skills required for the novice levels of AKC and WCRL, but if requested we can also work on UKC, C-WAGS and/or Rally-Free.
 We will work on how to train individual skills, and short sequences of skills before doing a full course.

 We have lots of fun in our rally classes, and even if you aren't interested in competition, it is a nice class to take for perfecting basic obedience and heeling skills.
-Prerequisites: Beginner Obedience & Advanced Beginner Obedience or Dog Sport Prep.
+Prerequisites: Advanced Beginner Obedience, Dog Sport Prep, or Instructor Permission.

 Intro to Nose Work - This class will introduce dogs to the sport of Nose Work.

 Inspired by working detection dogs, Nose Work is a scenting activity for virtually all dogs and people.
 This sport is ideal for handlers and dogs of all abilities, sizes and ages.
 It builds confidence in dogs and helps keep dogs healthy and happy.

 First we start by teaching your dog to sniff out a favorite toy or treat hidden in a box, eventually dogs search entire rooms, exterior areas, and vehicles as well as containers.